Why is Counting Fetal Movements Important?

 Tracking your fetal movements on a regular basis can help you learn your baby's unique movement patterns and recognize if there is a change.

 A change in your normal pattern may indicate that there is an issue, and we advise you to call your healthcare provider right away if you feel concerned, as you know your baby best.
-Emerging research has shown that expectant individuals recall "gut instincts" about their pregnancy before a stillbirth!

 We encourage you to get to know your baby's unique patterns and habits since there isn't one set standard for when and how often your baby will move.